 For best results, use high quality, organic herbs.
 I like to purchase mine from Mountain Rose Herbs.

-Then stir until they are evenly mixed, and finally place in a glass container to store.
+Step 2: Then place the mixture in a glass container to store.

-When you’re ready to brew your tea, add 1/4 cup of the NORA tea blend to a large tea infuser and place it in a quart mason jar.
+Step 3: When you’re ready to brew your tea, add 1/4 cup of the NORA tea blend to a large tea infuser and place it in a quart mason jar.

-The next morning, you can start your day by drinking your nutrition-packed tea!
+Step 4: The next morning, you can start your day by drinking your nutrition-packed tea!
 It’s delicious cold or reheated.

 If you try this recipe, let me know in the comments!
 Tag me on Instagram @violet_rightathome

-More Natural Pregnancy Tips
+More Clean Living Pregnancy Tips

 How to Prepare Meals for Postpartum – Ultimate Guide